taulantkoka/taulantkoka.github.io/_pages/projects-memory.md

 \\[
 e_{n,n}=n,
 \\]
-because if all $n$ remaining pairs are known, the current player takes all of them.
+because every unknown card pairs with a remembered singleton, so the player to move can sweep all remaining pairs.

 At each nonterminal state,
 \\[